Bitcoin-Factory/ML-Test-Client/README.md

 ## Usage

 Run the Docker Container and then run the Test Client App.
-You will need to Terminals for that, at one of them the docker container will be running, and at the second one, you will run the App.
+You will need 2 Terminals for that, at one of them the docker container will be running, and at the second one, you will run the App.

 Once the docker container is running correctly you will see at the first terminal an ouput similar to this: